Pseudogauge ambiguity in the distributions of energy density, pressure, and shear force inside the nucleon: Introduction

 In this work, we extensively study the aforementioned two types of EMTs inside the nucleon using the two-flavor Skyrme model with vector mesons~\cite{Adkins:1983nw, Igarashi:1985et, Meissner:1986ka, Meissner:1986js}, and we show the energy density, the pressure, and the shear force distributions extracted from both EMTs.
 Unlike the ordinary Skyrme model, this model contains the vector mesons in the form of gauge fields, so that a difference can be manifested between the canonical EMT and Belinfante EMT\@.
 Usually, in the presence of dynamical gauge fields, the canonical EMT is unfavorable from the perspective of gauge invariance.
 However, the vector meson field is not a true gauge field.
 Thus, we cannot immediately conclude that the Belinfante EMT in this model is more physical.

 Our main finding from this model analysis is that the local values of energy density $\varepsilon(r)$, pressure $p(r)$, and shear force $s(r)$ can be changed via the pseudo-gauge transformation.
 Thus, the relation between them, such as $p=p(\varepsilon)$, which is referred to as the equation of state (EoS)~\cite{Rajan:2018zzy}, can be modified.
 However, the macroscopic stability condition is unchanged, that is, both forms of pressure satisfy the von~Laue condition~\cite{Laue:1911lrk}, which is the necessary condition for the nucleon stability derived from the virial theorem~\cite{Polyakov:2018zvc}.
-In general, the pseudo-gauge difference takes a form of total derivative terms, so that conserved charges after spatial integration have no dependence on pseudo-gauge.
-Still, there are some physical integrals with some weight functions that are sensitive to the pseudo-gauge choice such as the surface tension energy.
+The pseudo-gauge difference takes the form of total derivative terms.
+Consequently, conserved charges after spatial integration have no dependence on pseudo-gauge, provided that the fields fall off sufficiently rapidly at spatial infinity.
+In other words, we limit our consideration to sufficiently smooth pseudo-gauge transformations that do not generate topological defects.
+We note, however, that physical integrals with some weight functions can be sensitive to the pseudo-gauge choice such as the surface tension energy.

 Our results support the recent statement made in Ref.~\cite{Ji:2025gsq} that local distributions inferred from the EMT form factors do not seem to have any overarching mechanical significance.
 Although it may be possible to constrain some pseudo-gauge choices from gauge invariance, there seems to be no physical guiding principle to find the most advantageous form of EMT in a unique way.